 Two acquaintances from opposite worlds call in their markers, sending Laury Cooper careening back to Saigon on a knight’s errand.
 Disgraced, CDR Byron Cooper is given one last chance aboard an aircraft carrier in the South China Sea.
 As Saigon falls, both brothers face their future, a future endangered by greed, desire, treachery, and drugs.

 One of them will risk everything, including his wife and children, to win.

-Pay Back is published by BodieBlue Books and is available for pre-purchase on Amazon for Kindle.
-It will be available in paperback format Sept.
-1.
+Pay Back is published by BodieBlue Books and is available on Amazon.

 “Church skillfully draws readers into her meticulously researched and fast-paced tale with skillful worldbuilding that allows readers to practically smell the gunpowder as dangerous battles rage.
 Her able plotting will encourage readers to overlook the occasional small error.
 The author also does a masterful job of exploring moral shades of gray in her characters, avoiding making any of them one-dimensional and encouraging readers to examine their own beliefs about right and wrong.

 “This novel can be appreciated as a standalone story, but readers will get more enjoyment from reading the whole quartet in order, as several subplots are continued from the first two installments and the suspenseful ending suggests more intrigue to come.
 Ideal for fans of wartime stories and sweeping family sagas, this taut tale delivers a heady mix of intrigue and history that will keep readers on the edges of their seats.